 NTP robustness requirements are similar to those of other multiple-peer distributed protocols used for network routing, management and file access.
 These include protection from faulty implementations, improper operation and possibly malicious replay attacks with or without data modification.
-These requirements are especially stringent with
+These requirements are especially stringent with distributed protocols, since damage due to failures can propagate quickly throughout the network, devastating archives, routes and monitoring systems and even bring down major portions of the network in the fashion of the classic Internet Worm.

 The access-control mechanism suggested in the NTP specification responds to these requirements by limiting access to trusted peers.
 The various sanity checks resist most replay and spoofing attacks by discarding old duplicates and using the originate timestamp as a one-time pad, since it is unlikely that even a synchronized peer can predict future timestamps with the precision required on the basis of past observations alone.
 In addition, the protocol environment resists jamming attacks by employing redundant time servers and diverse network paths.
 Resistance to stochastic disruptions, actual or manufactured, are minimized by careful design of the filtering and selection algorithms.

-cryptographic techniques is necessary.
+However, it is possible that a determined intruder can disrupt timekeeping operations between peers by subtle modifications of NTP message data, such as falsifying header fields or certain timestamps.
+In cases where protection from even these types of attacks is required, a specifically engineered message-authentication mechanism based on cryptographic techniques is necessary.
 Typical mechanisms involve the use of cryptographic certificates, algorithms and key media, together with secure media databases and key-management protocols.
 Ongoing research efforts in this area are directed toward developing a standard methodology that can be used with many protocols, including NTP.
 However, while it may eventually be the case that ubiquitous, widely applicable authentication methodology may be adopted by the Internet community and effectively overtake the mechanism described here, it does not appear that specific standards and implementations will happen within the lifetime of this particular version of NTP.

-together with a set of predistributed algorithms, certificates and cryptographic keys indexed by a key identifier included in the message.
+The NTP authentication mechanism described here is intended for interim use until specific standards and implementations operating at the network level or transport level are available.
+Support for this mechanism is not required in order to conform to the NTP specification itself.
+The mechanism, which operates at the application level, is designed to protect against unauthorized message-stream modification and misrepresentation of source by insuring that unbroken, authenticated paths exist between a trusted, stratum-one server in a particular synchronization subnet and all other servers in that subnet.
+It employs a crypto-checksum, computed by the sender and checked by the receiver, together with a set of predistributed algorithms, certificates and cryptographic keys indexed by a key identifier included in the message.
 However, there are no provisions in NTP itself to distribute or maintain the certificates, algorithms or keys.
 These quantities may occasionally be changed, which may result in inconsistent key information while rekeying is in progress.
 The nature of NTP itself is quite tolerant to such disruptions, so no particular provisions are included to deal with them.

-as necessary.
+The intent of the authentication mechanism is to provide a framework that can be used in conjunction with selected mode combinations to build specific plans to manage clockworking communities and implement policy as necessary.
 It can be selectively enabled or disabled on a per-peer basis.
 There is no specific plan proposed to manage the use of such schemes; although several possibilities are immediately obvious.
 In one scenario a group of time servers peers among themselves using symmetric modes and shares one secret key, say key 1, while another group of servers peers among themselves using symmetric modes and shares another secret key, say key 2.
-Now, assume by policy it is decided that selected servers in group 1 can provide synchronization to group 2, but not the
+Now, assume by policy it is decided that selected servers in group 1 can provide synchronization to group 2, but not the other way around.
+The selected servers in group 1 are given key 2, but operated only in server mode, so cannot accept synchronization from group 2; however, group 2 has authenticated access to group-1 servers.
+Many other scenarios are possible with suitable combinations of modes and keys.

 A packet format and crypto-checksum procedure appropriate for NTP is specified in the following sections.
 The cryptographic information is carried in an authenticator which follows the (unmodified) NTP header fields.
 The crypto-checksum procedure uses the Data Encryption Standard (DES) [NBS77]; however, only the DES encryption algorithm is used and the decryption algorithm is not necessary.
-This feature is specifically targeted toward governmental sensitivities on the export of cryptographic technology, since the DES decryption algorithm need not be
+This feature is specifically targeted toward governmental sensitivities on the export of cryptographic technology, since the DES decryption algorithm need not be included in NTP software distributions and thus cannot be extracted and used in other applications to avoid message data disclosure.

 NTP Authentication Mechanism